Trust Board and Governance

 (* These are also Directors who sit on the Trust Board)

 Local Governing Bodies

-CLPT has local governing bodies (LGBs) and its membership are referred to as ‘governors’.
+CLPT has local governing bodies (LGBs) and Local Executive Governing Bodies (LEGB) and its membership are referred to as ‘governors’.

-The details of what has been delegated from the Trustees to local governors is detailed in a CLPT Scheme of Delegation.
-Even though some functions have been delegated to LGB’s, the Trustees still remain accountable and responsible for these functions. (n.b. local governors are not Trustees of the Academy Trust).
+The details of what has been delegated from the Directors to local governors is detailed in a CLPT Scheme of Delegation.
+Even though some functions have been delegated to LGB’s, the Directors still remain accountable and responsible for these functions. (n.b. local governors are not Directors of the Academy Trust).

-All of the member academies in Wolverhampton have individual LGB’s.
+In Wolverhampton and Worcester there are individual LGBs and LEGBs.
 In Rotherham there is an Executive LGB which oversees the three primary schools.